openbaton/zabbix-plugin/README.md

 ![Zabbix plugin architecture][zabbix-plugin-architecture]

 With the zabbix plugin you can create/delete items, trigger and action on-demand.
 But this is what Zabbix server already provide...
-So the utlity of the plugin is to perform these actions using standard ETSI interfaces.
+So *the utlity of the plugin is to perform these actions using standard ETSI interfaces*.

 VirtualisedResourcePerformanceManagement interface